Top 9 Facts About Pet Air Travel

 2. Taking your pet on board isn’t necessarily a good idea

 It sounds so much simpler.
-Pack your kitty or mini-pooch in a shoulder-bag-cum-carrier, and he becomes your carry-on.
-Many airlines allow you to do that, however:
+Pack your cat or small dog in a shoulder bag carrier, and they become your carry-on.
+Some airlines allow you to do that, however:

 - You still need to purchase a ticket for your pet